-- Catch-Up Notifications: These types of notification try to encourage users to make task progress or log back into the app to continue a task.
+- Catch-Up Notifications: These notification types try to encourage users to make task progress or log back into the app to continue a task.

 - Recurrent Notifications: Notifications sent at a certain recurring time.
 An example can be a monthly bank statement update.

 There are actually no right or wrong types of push notifications.
-The underlying fact is that users will naturally move to what solves their current needs and that they understand.
+The underlying fact is that users will naturally move to what solves their current needs and understand.

 Another facet to consider is the timing of push notifications.

 Nigeria is 6hours ahead of the United States.
-A general push notification sent to users at the same time will mean that users will get the notifications on different time zones.
-While some users will get theirs at day, some will get it at night or while asleep.
+A general push notification sent to users at the same time will mean that users will get the notifications in different time zones.
+While some users will get theirs in the day, some will get it at night or while asleep.

-Notifications that are not tailored to suit the timing, activities, and lifestyle of the user will soon become a nuisance to the user.
+Notifications that are not tailored to suit the user’s timing, activities, and lifestyle will soon become a nuisance to the user.

-As a product owner, you should understand that push notifications are not primarily marketing tools, but engagement tools.
-No one wants to be marketed to, but everyone loves to buy when a product is engaging and solving the user’s need.
+As a product owner, you should understand that push notifications are not primarily marketing tools but engagement tools.
+No one wants to be marketed to, but everyone loves to buy when a product engages and solves the user’s need.